 Sweetheart Gem Pendant by Lis-el Crowley

-You can easily make this sweet little pendant with a few basic metal clay skills.
-First you will create a bezel for the cubic zirconia using lump clay.
+You can easily make this sweet little pendant with a few basic metal clay jewelry skills.
+First, you will create a bezel for the cubic zirconia using lump clay.
 This will be dried and refined.
 Then you will roll a long, thin, tapered coil you will form around the bezel-set CZ and join with water.
 After firing, polishing and patinating, you will have a lovely piece to wear or give as a gift.
 You’ll want to make several in different sizes and colors after you master the basic techniques.

 How to do Quilling with Metal Clay